I welcome the Minister of State, Deputy Kyne. I ask the Acting Leader to move that the Bill be recommitted in respect of amendments Nos. 2 and 40.

 I thank the Minister of State for engaging on this matter.
 It relates to amendments I put forward on Committee Stage with my colleagues and I thank him for putting forward this proposal.
 I refer to amendments Nos.
 20 to 22, inclusive, and amendment No. 28, which I put forward.
 I will not speak to those amendments as they arise but I will probably withdraw them, as I believe there is a strong overlap between them and those proposed by the Minister of State.

 I have one concern on amendments Nos.
-5 and 6 which relate back to this grouping.
+5 and 6, which relate back to this grouping.
 My amendments Nos.
-5 and 6 relate to certain provisions around transparency, publication, information, consultation with relevant other Ministers and so on that are currently set out in section 18 of the Wildlife (Amendment) 2000 Act which do not seem to apply to the new section 18A which the Minister is trying to insert.
-I refer to section 18(4)(a) of the Wildlife (Amendment) Act which states:
+5 and 6 relate to certain provisions around transparency, publication, information, consultation with relevant other Ministers and so on that are currently set out in section 18 of the Wildlife (Amendment) Act 2000 and which do not seem to apply to the new section 18A which the Minister is trying to insert.
+I refer to section 18(4)(a) of the Wildlife (Amendment) Act, which states: